Codearick/SpotifyClone/README.md

 - **Song List:** View a list of songs within a selected album, including the song title and artist.

+- **Responsive Design:** Supports most display sizes including phones, tablets and desktop with Hamburger feature for Navigation in Phone screens.

 - **Play Controls:** Play, pause, skip to the next track, or go back to the previous track.

 - **Seekbar:** Visual representation of the current playback position and duration.